Willian-Zhang/not-google/README.md

 > Why $-3$ ?

-The $-3$ was for `\t` `space` and `\n`  3 different kinds of seperation charactors.
+The $-3$ was for `\t` `space` and `\n`  3 different kinds of seperation characters.
-Those charactors are used to seperate words document IDs frequency and future added features.
+Those characters are used to seperate words document IDs frequency and future added features.

 Compare with plain text number entroy $10$ out of $2^8=256$, $2^8-3$ is a much better figure.